 - Secondly, to prevent mold or bacteria growth in your food.
 Nothing will grow without oxygen to feed on!

 - To preserve vitamins such as A, C, and E that are depleted when exposed to oxygen.

 - To prevent dehydrated or freeze-dried fruits from browning

 - Last but not least, to kill pest eggs that may be found (but too small to see) in your food (usually grains).
 These eggs cannot hatch/multiply without oxygen.

-Most dry foods have a pretty decent shelf life (one-five years), all on their own without an oxygen absorber.
+Most dry foods have a decent shelf life (one to five years), all on their own without an oxygen absorber.
 So if you plan to rotate through your foods regularly, you don’t necessarily have to use an oxygen absorber.
 However, if you choose to (and they are quite inexpensive), you gain the above benefits.